 Landlord Direct are an experienced holiday letting company with a 15 year track record.
-We offer an advertising & booking service utilising the top holiday let portals such as Airbnb, Holidaylettings, TripAdvisor, Homeaway & Booking.com.
-We are holiday cottage owners ourselves and have designed a new cost effective holiday letting service that increases the viability of buying and running a holiday let in Padstow.
+We offer an advertising & booking service for Padstow holiday cottages utilising the top holiday O.T.A. sites such as Airbnb, Holidaylettings, TripAdvisor, Homeaway & Booking.com & Rightmove to attract extended stay bookings.

-Rentals fully inclusive of utility costs, Council Tax, fully furnished and equipped including WiFi , just move straight in.
-We are receiving enquiries from those looking to secure a temporary coastal property rental on a flexible basis, due to current political advice.
+Consider offering a flexi-let low season rental fully inclusive of utility costs, fully furnished and equipped including WiFi ( no cleaning costs ) .
+We are receiving enquiries from those looking to secure temporary coastal property rentals on a flexible basis, and it will not affect your property's holiday let status.

 If the total of all lettings that exceed 31 continuous days is more than 155 days during the year, then your property will not continue to be a Furnished Holiday Let for that year, so we would suggest longer stays of only up to 3 months ( 90 days) thus leaving you a further leeway of 65 days for your own use & maintenance periods.